 EpocCam is another iOS App that helps to use iPhone/iPad as a Webcam.
 This App is free but comes with many restrictions in the free version.
 It supports only Up to 640 x 480 pixels resolution.
 EpocCam also comes with ads and watermarks.
-Though, with pro version you can get Full HD video output, can use the flashlight and remove ads and watermark.
+Though, with the pro version you can get Full HD video output, can use the flashlight, and remove ads and watermarks.
 The connectivity process is similar to iVCam.

 Use iPhone as Webcam in third-party Apps.

-Both iVCam and EpocCam Apps does support almost all video conferencing and streaming Apps.
-You just have to set iVCam as default video output on the video calling Apps.
+Both iVCam and EpocCam Apps do support almost all video conferencing and streaming Apps.
+You just have to set iVCam as the default video output on the video calling Apps.
 Ok, After establishing a successful connection of iPhone/iPad as webcam.
-Let’s configure webcam in Zoom, Skype, and OBS Studio/Streamlabs OBS.
+Let’s configure the webcam in Zoom, Skype, and OBS Studio/Streamlabs OBS.

 Zoom – Open Zoom Windows App.
 Click on the gear icon from the upper right to open the settings page.
 Click on the camera.
 And, from the drop-down menu, select “e2esoft iVCam”.
 You will see the video preview.
 Close the settings page.

 Skype – Download and install Skype App, and open it.
 Press Ctrl + Comma to open the settings page.
 Click on Audio & Video and select “e2esoft iVCam” as your default webcam.